jonnonz1/nz-statute-book/acts/public/2002/local-government-act-2002.md

 Nothing in this Act requires the inclusion in any statement of intent, annual report, financial statement, or half-yearly report required to be produced under this Act by a council-controlled organisation of any information that may be properly withheld if a request for that information were made under the Local Government Official Information and Meetings Act 1987.

 ### 71A Application of Part to listed companies
-(1) This section applies to a council-controlled organisation if the shares of any of the following are listed on a stock exchange:
+(1) This section applies to a council-controlled organisation if the shares of any of the following are quoted on a licensed market (within the meaning of section 6(1) of the Financial Markets Conduct Act 2013):
   (a) the council-controlled organisation:
   (b) a holding company of the council-controlled organisation:
   (c) controlling companies of the council-controlled organisation.